Inklingo

 nounA2legal

-This word translates to 'conditions' or 'terms' and is used in legal or contractual contexts, not for physical goods.
+This word translates to 'terms' or 'conditions' and is used in a legal or contractual context, not for physical goods.

 Two stylized hands clasping in a handshake over a small, rolled-up document scroll tied with a ribbon, symbolizing a contract or agreement.